 - Your new access control security system has locked out your staff or prevented you from accessing critical documents.

-- One of your systems isn’t interoperable with another, resulting in data crashes, conflicts and scheduling problems.
+- Your systems are not synchronized with each other, resulting in crashes, data conflicts and scheduling problems.

 The list of problems goes on and on.
 Yet all of these issues can be traced to a single, critical factor: Time.
 Time affects every aspect of the health care organization: